jeffreyshen19/Code-For-Good-2020/README.md

 ## Deployment Instructions

 This widget is completely static (no back-end), allowing it to be hosted entirely on Github pages, and then embedded on the YWCA Cambridge website using an Iframe.
+Two Google sheets, linked using the IMPORTRANGE function, were used to keep track of booking requests and approved bookings.
 To deploy any changes to production, just push to the `master` branch.

 ## Acknowledgements
 * Project by Annie Liu, Jeffrey Shen, Sarah Wertheimer, Katherine Yang